ushahidi/Ushahidi_Java/README.md

 # Ushahidi Java SDK #

 A Java wrapper for the Ushahidi API.
+It's simply a Java library that wraps the raw HTTP calls to the Ushahidi APIs.
-The goal of this SDK is to support all the Ushahidi public API that are there.
+The goal of this SDK is to easy Ushahidi API integration into your applications and to support all the Ushahidi public and admin APIs that are there.
-For more information on the Ushahidi API, see; https://wiki.ushahidi.com/display/WIKI/Ushahidi+Public+API
+For more information on the Ushahidi API, see; https://wiki.ushahidi.com/display/WIKI/Ushahidi+REST+API

 ## Building
 The Ushahidi Java SDK is built using [Apache Ant]()